bearmentor-community/template/README.md

   - Powered by combination of Redux, React Router, and `query-string`
 - Authentic and cool-looking initial seed users and items
   - Sourced from Marvel universe's characters and items
-- Log HTTP API requests
-  - Powered by `morgan` Express middleware
+  - Not using fake data generator
 - Easy to use database technologies
   - Powered by MongoDB with Mongoose or PostgreSQL with Sequelize
 - Simple user authentication and authorization flow with basic security
-  - Powered by Web Storage API, Cookie, `bcrypt`, JSON Web Token (JWT), CORS, and Helmet
+  - Powered by Web Storage API, HTTP Cookie, `bcrypt`, JSON Web Token (JWT), CORS, and Helmet
   - Not using Passport for basic email and password
+- Log HTTP API requests
+  - Powered by `morgan` Express middleware
 - Proper response of message and error
   - Using Express middlewares with advised HTTP response status
 - Edit user profile and upload files/images